 What did you do before 42?

-I got my first job in data science, it was at a data consulting company, we had a really small team and basically would get projects from the clients and come up with data solutions.
+I got my first job in data science at a data consulting company.
+We had a really small team and basically would get projects from the clients and come up with data solutions.
 I like data science and during the process of me working for the client I felt like I could write code, but the production level wasn’t good.
 I wanted to become a better programmer.
-One thing I did for my client was proof of concept, so I applied some research level stuff to solve a real-world problem, but in between, I lacked software development skills.
+One thing I did for my client was proof of concept.
+So I applied some research level stuff to solve a real-world problem, but in between, I lacked software development skills.
 I wanted to learn more about coding and programming, and computer science in general, so that is why I wanted to come to 42.
 I finished one project and was into the second when I quit my job to do my piscine in October 2017.
-After the piscine, I went back to China to spend time with my family and came back to 42 in February for the Starfleet Program.
+After the piscine, I went back to China to spend time with my family.

 Did you have any programming experience before 42?